Muhammad Hayat Khan: Career

 In 1872, Khan was promoted an Assistant Commissioner and due to his sterling work, given the award of the Companion of the Order of the Star of India (CSI) on 31 May in the Birthday Honours; and later, appointed Assistant Political Agent in the Kurram tribal agency.
 During the Second Anglo-Afghan War, when General Sir Frederick Roberts (later Field Marshal, Lord Roberts of Kandahar) was sent in command of the Kurram Valley Field Force, Khan was made one of his main native aides.

 After the conclusion of the war, Khan returned to civil administrative service in the Punjab, and in due course was moved to the judicial service.
-Between 1880 and 1888, he remained a District and Sessions Judge in various places.
+Between 1880 and 1888, he remained District and Sessions Judge in various places.
 In 1888–89, he became a member of the Punjab Board of Revenue and remained in this position for quite some time, finally being chosen to represent the Muslim zamindars (landowners) as a member of the Punjab Legislative Council in 1897.

 In 1899, he was granted the personal title of Nawab in recognition of his long and particularly distinguished services and, in the words of an Englishman, '...a previously well-established Wah family [now] achieved new heights in the annals of British India'.

 Nawab Muhammad Hayat Khan died in his ancestral village, Wah, in 1901.

 Contributions to Muslim education

-Muhammad Hyat Khan was a very close friend and confidant of the senior Muslim thinker, scholar, writer and educational reformer Sir Syed Ahmad Khan and remained very active under his guidance in the establishment of the Muhammadan Anglo-Oriental College at Aligarh (later Aligarh Muslim University) and indeed presided over the 1888, 1889 and 1890 annual sessions of the 'Muhammadan Educational Conference' initiated by Sir Syed.
-He also played an active role in promoting Muslim socio-cultural uplift in his home province of Punjab, and was one of the first twenty or so Punjabi princes and nobles to donate funds for the establishment of the new University College, Punjab (later to develop in the University of the Punjab) in 1870.
+Muhammad Hayat Khan was a very close friend and confidant of the senior Muslim thinker, scholar, writer and educational reformer Sir Syed Ahmad Khan, and remained very active under his guidance in the establishment of the Muhammadan Anglo-Oriental College at Aligarh (later Aligarh Muslim University).
+He presided over the 1888, 1889 and 1890 annual sessions of the 'Muhammadan Educational Conference' initiated by Sir Syed.
+He also played an active role in promoting Muslim socio-cultural uplift in his home province of Punjab, and was one of the first twenty or so Punjabi princes and nobles to donate funds for the establishment of the new University College, Punjab (later to develop into the University of the Punjab) in 1870.

 Successors

-Nawab Muhammad Hyat had many offspring, and two of them, from his senior wife Zainab Khatun, daughter of S. Ghulam Jilani (a Minister in Kapurthala State), were to achieve particular distinction and fame in years to come: Nawab Sir Liaqat Hyat Khan (1887-1945), Nawabzada Sir Sikandar Hyat Khan (1892-1942).
-His grandson Nawabzada Sardar Shaukat Hayat Khan later became an influential political figure post partition.
+Nawab Muhammad Hayat had many offspring, and two of them, from his senior wife Zainab Khatun, daughter of S. Ghulam Jilani (a minister in Kapurthala State), were to achieve particular distinction and fame in years to come: Nawab Sir Liaqat Hayat Khan (1887–1945) and Nawabzada Sikandar Hayat Khan (1892–1942).
+Another son, Sardar Barkat Hyat Khan (1901–1977), is buried in the family cemetery at Wah.